The MBB consulting journey is challenging and treacherous

-Then, I met two people who changed my work life.
+Then, I met two people who changed my life.
+They helped me to achieve high performance and become a confident consultant.

 1. Alex

-He was a proper nerd.
 I remember hearing office legends about him.
 Once, he took the GMAT test on a bet with his friends.
-He prepared only a few days and got a 780 score (99 percentile).
+He prepared for only a few days and scored 780 (99th percentile).
 He didn’t even plan to apply for an MBA.

 He worked at an unimaginable level, creating impeccable documents.
 Partners and clients adored him.